nolanwinsman/nvim/README.md

 ## Getting Started

-For Windows
+For Windows the below script will copy all the files to your Neovim config folder.

 ```sh
 ./setup.ps1
 ```

-Linux is currently not supported.
+This configuration is not tested on Linux and I do not have a script to move the files to the current config directory.
+That being said I don't see any reason this shouldn't work on Linux.

+## [Plugins](docs/plugins.md)

+This is an overview of all my plugins

 ## Lazy Setup

-## [Plugins](docs/plugins.md)

 View `nvim/lua/nolan/plugins` for the complete list of all plugins excluding Lazy